 Dr. Masotti has held the title of professor emeritus at Northwestern University since 1999, having served as professor of management and urban development in the Kellogg School of Management from 1983 to 1994.
 During this time, he also acted as the director of the Guthrie Center for Real Estate Research from 1986 to 1988, having previously been the director of the program in public and not-for-profit management from 1979 to 1980 and a professor of political science and urban affairs from 1972 to 1983.
 In addition, he served the university as director of the Center for Urban Affairs, as well as an associate professor beginning in 1970.
-He commenced his career as an assistant professor in political science at Case Western Reserve University in 1963, having subsequently held the roles of associate professor and director of the Civil Violence Research Center.
+He commenced his career as an assistant professor in political science at Case Western Reserve University in 1963, and subsequently held the roles of associate professor and director of the the Civil Violence Research Center.

 For more information, please visit: